torvalds/linux/Documentation/RCU/whatisRCU.rst

 implementations that are a good first step towards understanding the production-quality implementations in the Linux kernel.
-This section presents two such "toy" implementations of RCU, one that is implemented in terms of familiar locking primitives, and another that more closely resembles "classic" RCU.
+This section presents two such "toy" implementations of RCU, one that is implemented in terms of familiar locking primitives, and aanalther that more closely resembles "classic" RCU.
 Both are way too simple for real-world use, lacking both functionality and performance.
 However, they are useful in getting a feel for how RCU works.
 See kernel/rcu/update.c for a